-Spanish explorers and conquerors brought their language to the region beginning in the early 16th century (see p.
-3-4 of History and Myth).
+Spanish explorers and conquerors brought their language to the region beginning in the early 16th century (see History and Myth).
 Today, Salvadorans refer to their language as castellano (Castilian) after a region of Spain rather than español (Spanish), the term used in Mexico and the rest of Central America.